Skip to content

 style A fill:#dceeceff;

-Roihu will be installed in the same datacenter as LUMI, meaning that the system will be brought up without disturbing Puhti and Mahti services.
+Roihu will be installed in the same datacenter as LUMI, meaning that the system will be brought up without disrupting Puhti and Mahti services.
 There will also be a margin between Roihu general availability and the decommissioning of Puhti and Mahti to enable users to migrate to Roihu without a break in HPC access.

-Puhti will be decommissioned in two steps: First, the computing services of Puhti will be shut down one month after the general availability of Roihu.
-This means that jobs cannot be submitted on Puhti anymore.
-Puhti's storage will, however, remain accessible at least until the end of June 2026, after which Puhti will be retired completely.
-Mahti will be closed in August 2026.
+Puhti will be decommissioned in two stages: First, Puhti's computing services will be shut down one month after the general availability of Roihu, but earliest by 31 July 2026 at 12:00 EEST.
+This means that jobs will not run after this date on Puhti anymore.
+Puhti's storage and login nodes will, however, remain accessible until midday October 15th 2026, after which Puhti will be retired completely.

 Compute